“I was lookin’ back to see if you were lookin’ back at me

 Earlier this year, I wrote about the inequalities we were experiencing in our neighbourhoods and how we needed to bring them to life.

-Strangely more affluent people have had more time to observe the inequalities on their doorstep faced by people who are poorer and with less time on their hands.
+Strangely people who are more affluent have had more time to observe the inequalities on their doorstep faced by people who are poorer and with less time on their hands.
 They’ve also had time to see which employers were paying their staff and supporting their wellbeing through this difficult time and which were laying them off.
-Some of us at work and who may have saved money as a result of not commuting or going out to bars and restaurants may be using that cash to donate to good causes or businesses on our doorsteps.
+Some of us in work and who may have saved money as a result of not commuting or going out to bars and restaurants may be using that cash to donate to good causes or businesses on our doorsteps.

 What do those trends mean to the cohesion of our neighbourhoods?
 Will people retreat into just bonding with people they know or will the need for solidarity bridge people from different backgrounds?
 Will people try and create stronger networks of support that help support their mental wellbeing?